 Abstract

 Neural integrators are involved in a variety of sensorimotor and cognitive behaviors.
 The oculomotor system contains a simple example, a hindbrain neural circuit that takes velocity signals as inputs, and temporally integrates them to control eye position.
-We combined observations of behavior, physiology, and anatomy to study integrator neurons.
+[We combined observations of behavior, physiology, and anatomy to study integrator neurons.
 To understand the mechanisms of integration, here we performed ultra-structural analysis of functionally-identified neurons located in the neural integrators.
 Two-photon calcium imaging of the larval zebrafish hindbrain was performed while simultaneously monitoring spontaneous eye movements.
-Integrator neurons were identified as those cells with activities highly correlated with eye position, and the same neurons were then reconstructed from serial electron microscopic images.
-Three major morphological classes of cells were observed: ipsilaterally projecting cells located medially and rostrally, contralaterally projecting cells located more laterally and caudally, and a population at the extreme lateral edge of the hindbrain for which we were not able to identify axons.
-Based on previous reports of correlation between somatic location and neurotransmitter identity, we infer that cells with only ipsilaterally projecting axons are largely glutamatergic and excitatory, whereas cells with only contralaterally projecting axons are largely GABAergic and inhibitory.
-Dendritic and synaptic organization of the ipsilaterally projecting cells suggest a broad sampling from inputs on the ipsilateral side.
+Integrator neurons were identified as those cells with activities highly correlated with eye position, and the same neurons were then reconstructed from serial electron microscopic images – compress to one sentence] [Three major morphological classes of cells were observed: ipsilaterally projecting cells located medially and rostrally, contralaterally projecting cells located more laterally and caudally, and a population at the extreme lateral edge of the hindbrain for which we were not able to identify axons.
+Based on previous reports of correlation between somatic location and neurotransmitter identity, we infer that cells with only ipsilaterally projecting axons are largely glutamatergic and excitatory, whereas cells with only contralaterally projecting axons are largely GABAergic and inhibitory. – also can be compressed] Dendritic and synaptic organization of the ipsilaterally projecting cells suggest a relatively [when compared to the contra cells, need to spell out] broad sampling from inputs on the ipsilateral side. – with above compressions, can expand this part a bit.
 Finally, we observed the first conclusive evidence of synapses between integrator neurons, from an ipsilaterally projecting cell onto other cells.
 These results support the idea of integration through positive feedback by recurrent excitation.

 1 Introduction

-The larval zebrafish is an important model organism for investigating the relation between neural circuits and behavior (Friedrich:2010hj).
+Progress towards understanding the neuronal and network underpinnings of persistent activity in the nervous system has been stymied by a limited set approaches for connecting cellular and circuit structure with global function.
+[Recent developments in high-throughput analysis of neurons and neural circuits using electron microscopy have opened new avenues for delineating such links. em, 3d reconstructions with ultrastructural resolution.
+If successfully combined with high-resolution two-photon imaging of calcium signals reporting persistent activity, ssEM could greatly accelerate our understanding of persistent firing.
+[Larval zebrafish hype overused and not broadly appealing] The larval zebrafish is an important model organism for investigating the relation between neural circuits and behavior (Friedrich:2010hj).
 It is now possible to image the neural activity in the whole animal via calcium imaging and correlate them with a variety of behaviors (Ahrens:2012ej).
 However to understand the neuronal and network underpinnings of these behaviors we need approaches that connect cellular function to anatomical structure .
 Recent developments in the mouse retina (Briggman:2011ct) and primary visual cortex (Bock:2011fk; Lee:2016ti), using 3d electron microscopic reconstructions along with two-photon calcium imaging have offered an approch to link cellular funciton to network structure.
 And that subtle diferences in spatial location of synaptic partners can underlie large changes in circuit function (Ding:2016id).
 Here we implement such and approach in the larval zebrafish to investigate the ultra-structure of cells that generate persistent firing in a hindbrain neural circuit known as the "velocity-to-position neural integrator," or "neural integrator" for short (Major:2004dk; Joshua:2015kx).